babylon-runtime/babylon-runtime.github.io/documentation/index.md

 ## Loading screen
 There's a lot of question about custom loading screen in the babylon forum so we made a very simple API to wrap the Custom loading screen.

-Create your loading screen in a separate html page then :
+Create your loading screen in a separate html page then:
 * use ```_r.loadingScreen.iframe("loading-screen.html")``` to initialize the loading screen
 * ```_r.loadingScreen.isVisible = true``` / ```_r.loadingScreen.isVisible = false``` to show / hide the loading screen.